MayhemBliz/nebula/README.md

 **ACF is required.** The theme will not function correctly without it.

+## 🛠️ ACF Field Groups
+If the field groups do not load automatically from the `acf-json` folder, you can manually import them:

+1. Navigate to **Custom Fields > Tools** in the WordPress admin.
+2. Click on **Import Field Groups**.
+3. Select the JSON file located in the theme's `acf-json` folder.
+4. Click **Import** to manually load the field groups.

+This should ensure all custom fields are properly loaded and functional.

 ## ⚡ Usage
 ### 🔹 Custom ACF Blocks
 Nebula includes an **ACF block system** for building flexible layouts.
 Blocks are stored in: